nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/cwl/workflow-collection/cwl-fragpipe.md

 # Requirements for the FragPipe ARC-CWL workflow

 Most requirements can be downloaded from this repository: [FragPipe-CWL](https://github.com/caroott/FragPipe-CWL/tree/master).
 FragPipe requires additional tools to run.
 They have to be downloaded manually due to licensing restrictions.
 How to download the tools is explained [here](#fragpipe-tools).
+It also requires an ARC with assay and study files describing the experiment.

+## ARC

+You need an ARC to run this workflow, since necessary information about the experiment is retrieved from the assay and study files by the workflow.
+How to set up an ARC is described in this [Getting Started Guide](https://nfdi4plants.github.io/nfdi4plants.knowledgebase/start-here/).
+Your assay and study files must contain columns describing the experiment (e.g. hot/cold) , replicate (e.g. 1,2,3,...) and acquisition mode (DDA or DIA).
+Your assay must have one sheet named "MassSpectrometry", which is linked to previous assays and studies containing the before mentioned columns trough inputs and outputs (standard assay/study setup, this is described in the getting started guide).
+The output of this sheet must be of type `Data` and contain the names of your mass spectrometry files or folders (just the name, not the path, e.g. `MyRun.d`).

 ## Dockerfile